Vekktone/CacheSimulator/README.md

 sh run_sim.sh [memTraceFile]

-(2) If you are using a custom trace file with user defined parameters. the command is:
+(2) If you are using a custom trace file with user defined parameters, the command is:

 sh run_sim.sh [memTraceFile] [cacheSizeInBytes] [cacheLineSizeInBytes] [numberOfWays]